MatthewJDavis/matthewjdavis.github.io/_posts/2021-03-17-azure-aduser-by-licence.md

 Open the link and authenticate and authorise the PowerShell session to interact with the graph.
 Note I found this would not work with my Microsoft account sourced user and needed to be done by a user created in my Azure Active Directory.

+Filtering by licence type

+You can find the licence guids in the [offical documentation] and these are used to filter the user results from the graph.

 ```powershell
 Get-MgUser -Filter "assignedLicenses/any(x:x/skuId eq efccb6f7-5641-4e0e-bd10-b4976e1bf68e)" -All # ENTERPRISE MOBILITY + SECURITY E3
 Get-MgUser -Filter "assignedLicenses/any(x:x/skuId eq 078d2b04-f1bd-4111-bbd4-b4b1b354cef4)" -All # AZURE ACTIVE DIRECTORY PREMIUM P1
 Get-MgUser -Filter "assignedLicenses/any(x:x/skuId eq 84a661c4-e949-4bd2-a560-ed7766fcaf2b)" -All # AZURE ACTIVE DIRECTORY PREMIUM P2
 ```

-The above will only return up to 999 users with the ```PageSize``` property and doesn't work currently with more than that number of users assigned to a licence.
+The above will only return up to 999 users with that value set in the ```PageSize``` property and doesn't work currently with more than 999 users assigned to a single licence.

 A work around for this is to get all users, then filter them into variables depending on licence type.